MoeHamoud/android-interview-questions/README.md

 * **Relative Layout vs Linear Layout.** - [Learn from here](https://blog.mindorks.com/android-layout-relative-linear-frame)

+    - Relative means concerning another, or we can understand this as a relative to one another.
+In this layout, all the components are arranged concerning with each other.
+    - Linear means in a line, either horizontal or vertical.
+As in all the elements inside the linear layout get arranged linearly, one after the other.
+If you are using horizontal orientation, then all the views inside the LinearLayout will be arranged horizontally one after the other.

 * **Tell about Constraint Layout** - [Learn from here](https://blog.mindorks.com/using-constraint-layout-in-android-531e68019cd)

+    ConstraintLayout combines a simple, expressive and flexible layout system with the powerful features built into the Android Studio Designer tool.
+It makes it easier to create responsive user interface layouts that adapt automatically to different screen sizes and changing device orientations.

 * **Do you know what is the view tree?
 How can you optimize its depth?** - [Learn from here](https://developer.android.com/reference/android/view/ViewTreeObserver)

+    A view tree observer is used to register listeners that can be notified of global changes in the view tree.
+Such global events include, but are not limited to, layout of the whole tree, beginning of the drawing pass, touch mode change, etc.

 * **How does the Touch Control and Events work in Android?** - [Learn from here](https://blog.mindorks.com/touch-control-and-events-in-android) and [here](https://www.youtube.com/watch?v=tKeYr7iV5xE)